Sage and Sparrow Conservation Area

 The Sage and Sparrow Conservation Area is a truly magnificent and nationally significant project in the South Okanagan Similkameen.
 The conservation area sits on the Canada-U.S. border near Osoyoos, protecting part of an international swath of rare grassland habitat and a crucial component of a migratory corridor for species moving between the desert areas of the western United States and the dry grasslands of interior BC.

-This landscape has been of interest to the conservation community for decades, but it wasn't until 2012 that the Nature Conservancy of Canada and our partners had the opportunity to start creating the Sage and Sparrow Conservation Area.
+This landscape has been of interest to the conservation community for decades.
+In 2012 the Nature Conservancy of Canada (NCC) and our partners had the opportunity to start creating the Sage and Sparrow Conservation Area.
 The ongoing conservation assembly quickly expanded — in 2013 and 2014 — to protect even more of the grasslands here.
 Most recently, in 2020, we added an expanse of higher elevation lands, which notably includes two large wetlands.
 Today Sage and Sparrow spans 1,500 hectares (3,750 acres) and is home to 62 documented species at risk.

 A diverse landscape